-These consolidated financial statements include the balances as of December 31, 2021 of the Company and all subsidiaries and special purpose entities in which the Company has control, directly or indirectly.
+These consolidated financial statements include the balances as of December 31, 2022 of the Company and all subsidiaries in which the Company has control, directly or indirectly.

 All accounts and balances arising from transactions between controlled entities are eliminated during the consolidation process.
 Unrealized profits generated by intercompany transactions are eliminated in the consolidation process, both for sales operations from subsidiaries to the Parent Company (upstream transactions) or from the Parent Company to subsidiaries (downstream transactions).